-Saving Social Security and Retirees' Faith in America's Promise
+Saving Social Security and Retirees' Faith in America's Promise 2/1/2017

-There is a straight-forward solution to ensuring Social Security for current and future retirees, but from the outset elected officials must be clear that, first and foremost, Social Security is not a welfare program paid for by the U.S.

-Government.
-The current 55 million Social Security beneficiaries and their former employers have paid into the Social Security Trust that was created in 1937.
+There is a straight-forward solution to ensuring Social Security for current and future retirees, but from the outset elected officials must be clear that, first and foremost, Social Security is not a welfare program paid for by the U.S. Government.
+The current 56 million Social Security beneficiaries and their former employers have paid into the Social Security Trust that was created in 1937.
 In fact, beneficiaries paid in from 1937-42 and the first payout wasn't until 1942.
 Every year since 1983, the payroll tax for Social Security has generated tens of billions of dollars in surplus, every dollar of which was borrowed by Congress to cover other federal spending.

-Our predecessors and current taxpayers have built up an enormous nest egg sufficient to cover 100% of promised benefits for at least another 25 years (to 2036).
-At the end of 2010, the Social Security, Old Age and Disability Income combined Trusts held \$2.7trillion in government bonds.
-Although last year was the first year since 1983 that the fund paid out more than it received in tax revenue, it still continued to grow because of the interest accrued - and it is estimated to continue to grow through 2022.
+Our predecessors and current taxpayers have built up an enormous nest egg sufficient to cover 100% of promised benefits for at least another 20 years (to 2033).
+In 2011, assets in the Social Security, Old Age and Disability Income combined Trusts increased by \$69 billion to a total of \$2.7 trillion in government bonds.
+Although 2010 was the first year since 1983 that the fund paid out more than it received in tax revenue, it still continued to grow because of the interest accrued - and it is estimated to continue to grow through 2022.

-While Social Security is fully funded for the next 25 years, its long-range funding gap should be closed-but not by cutting its modest benefits.
-The NRLN supports closing the funding gap through modest increases in the payroll tax rate and increasing the cap on maximum wages subject to the tax, which is currently \$106,800 a year.
+While Social Security is fully funded for the next 20 years, its long-range funding gap should be closed-but not by cutting its modest benefits.
+The NRLN supports closing the funding gap through modest increases in the payroll tax rate and increasing the cap on maximum wages subject to the tax, which is currently \$113,700 a year.

 Social Security is funded by payroll taxes and cannot, by law, add a penny to the federal debt.
 Furthermore, by law, Social Security cannot pay benefits unless it has sufficient income to cover the cost, and it has no borrowing authority to make up any shortfall.
-Therefore, the NRLN believes the long-term funding of Social Security should be considered on its own and not become entangled in the deliberations of the 12-member Congressional Committee charged with establishing recommendations to reduce the deficit.
+Therefore, the NRLN believes the long-term funding of Social Security should be considered on its own and not become entangled in the deliberations to reduce the nation's deficit.